 There have also historically always been massive outpourings of support for these independence leaders when they die.
 Many Puerto Ricans agreed with the ideas of the Filiberto Ojeda Rios, the independence leader assassinated by the FBI in 2005, even if they didn’t agree with his decision to use violence as a means of expressing those ideas.
 Puerto Ricans felt that Filiberto was worthy of their admiration.
 Filiberto’s funeral procession was the longest in Puerto Rican history.
 The same could be said for Lolita Lebron.
 When she passed away in August of 2010 it wasn’t only the so-called minority of Puerto Rican’s who want independence that mourned her passing but the whole Puerto Rico nation that mourned.
 It was also the Puerto Rican diaspora that mourned as well as the international community that has always supported Puerto Rico’s independence.
 Many will say that the violent actions taken by Lolita Lebron, Rafael Cancel Miranda, Irving Flores and Andrés Figueroa on March 1st of 1954 can’t advance the cause of Puerto Rican independence but history has proven that this argument doesn’t hold up…

-The image of Lolita Lebron above is available as a T-shirt and a 1″ button from my design company RICANSTRUCTED.
+The images of Lolita Lebron above are available as T-shirt’s and as 1″ button from my design company RICANSTRUCTED.
 There are other designs that can be found there of other Puerto Rican independence leaders there as well… You don’t need to believe in Puerto Rican independence to wear a shirt with an independence leader on it like you don’t have to be Argentinian or Cuban to wear a Che T-shirt… Show your support for the independence of Puerto Rico and get yourself a RICANSTRUCTED shirt…